rroller/dahua/README.md

 Sensor |  Description |
 :------------ | :------------ |
-Motion | A sensor that turns on when the camera detects motion
+Motion | A sensor that turns on when the camera detects motion Button Pressed | A sensor that turns on when a doorbell button is pressed Others / A binary sesnor is created for evey event type selected when setting up the camera (Such as cross line, and face detection)

 # Local development
 If you wish to work on this component, the easiest way is to follow [HACS Dev Container README](https://github.com/custom-components/integration_blueprint/blob/master/.devcontainer/README.md).
 In short: